purduesigbots/pros-doxygen-docs/docs/getting-started/linux.md

     download the "Source Invariant" release and build manually, following the instructions in the archive.
-2. Move the file to your home directory and untar it using the command tar -xjvf gcc-arm-none-eabi-X-20XX-qX-update-linux.tar.bz2:.
+2. Move the file to your home directory and untar it using the command `tar -xjvf gcc-arm-none-eabi-X-20XX-qX-update-linux.tar.bz2`.
 The Xs should be replaced with those present in the name of the file you downloaded.
-3. Add this line to your .bashrc file (if using bash), replacing
-    \<your user\> with your username:
+3. Add this line to your `.bashrc` file (if using bash), replacing `<your user>` with your username:
-    export PATH=\$PATH:/home/\<your user\>/gcc-arm-none-eabi-8-2019-q3-update/bin/.
+    `export PATH=$PATH:/home/<your user>/gcc-arm-none-eabi-8-2019-q3-update/bin/`.
     If you are using a shell other than bash, refer to that shell's documentation for how and where to add entries to your PATH when logging in.
-4. Close and re-open your terminal, or run source \~/.bashrc (if running bash).
+4. Close and re-open your terminal, or run `source ~/.bashrc` (if running bash).
-5. Test by running arm-none-eabi-gcc --version.
+5. Test by running `arm-none-eabi-gcc --version`.
 The output should confirm that the version is greater than or equal to 7.2.
 If it is not, make sure you don't have conflicting versions installed through a package manager.